rashedulalam46/library-portal-react/README.md

 A web-client application built with React for managing and accessing library resources.
 This project provides a client-side portal for a library management system.
 It allows users to browse, view, and manage library resources such as books, authors, categories, and publishers through an intuitive and responsive interface.

-This repository covers the React client part of the system — the backend API is assumed to be a separate service providing data operations.
+This repository covers the ReactJS client part of the system — the backend API is assumed to be a separate service providing data operations.

 ## Features